We found 6 immunologists who accept Humana Basic 6850/HMO Premier near Arlington Heights, IL.

 Clinical interests: Eczema, Immunotherapy, Allergies, Food Allergy, Hay Fever

-Dr. Lisa Sullivan's specialties are pediatric allergy & immunology and adult allergy.
-Dr. Sullivan is affiliated with Ann & Robert H. Lurie Children's Hospital of Chicago, Northwestern Medicine, and NorthShore University HealthSystem.
-She is a graduate of the University of Florida College of Medicine.
-Her training includes a residency program at Rush University Medical Center.
-Dr. Sullivan's average patient rating is 4.5 stars out of 5.
+Dr. Lisa Sullivan practices pediatric allergy, allergy & immunology, and adult allergy.
+Patient reviews placed Dr. Sullivan at an average of 4.5 stars out of 5.
+She is professionally affiliated with Ann & Robert H. Lurie Children's Hospital of Chicago, Northwestern Medicine, and NorthShore University HealthSystem.
 She accepts several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
 She welcomes new patients.
+She attended the University of Florida College of Medicine and then went on to complete her residency at Rush University Medical Center.

 Conditions / Treatments